TeachstoneLLC/puppetmaster-sync/README.md

 # Configuration

-These parameters are set as environment variables
+## Puppetmaster set up

+* Configure the Rack application using your ruby application of choice (passenger, puma, thin, etc).
+We use Nginx with puma and set up puma to listen on a Unix domain socket, then configure Nginx to proxy requests to the application using that domain socket (http://stackoverflow.com/questions/17450672/how-to-start-puma-with-unix-socket)
+* Open access to your puppetmaster from the Github API server address blocks (important to not allow the *world* to access this endpoint) - https://help.github.com/articles/what-ip-addresses-does-github-use-that-i-should-whitelist/
+* Create the YAML configuration file and put it somewhere on the server (see spec/support/sample_config.yaml for an example configuration file)
-* Ensure PUPPETMASTER\_SYNC\_SECRET is set to the Github secret set for the Github webservice hook
+* Ensure the environment variable PUPPETMASTER\_SYNC\_SECRET is set to the Github secret set for the Github webservice hook in the environment the puppetmaster_sync application runs in.
-* Ensure PUPPETMASTER\_SYNC\_CONFIG\_FILE is set to the fully qualified path of your YAML configuration file.
+* Ensure the environment variable PUPPETMASTER\_SYNC\_CONFIG\_FILE is set to the fully qualified path of your YAML configuration file for the puppetmaster_sync application.
+* Start the application - you will see a stdout.log and stderr.log under the log directory of the application (when using puma) if the application started successfully.

+## Github setup

+* Add a webhook for push events for the Github repo you wish to update from (https://developer.github.com/webhooks/#events)
+* Configure webhook to use a secret (https://developer.github.com/webhooks/securing/)
+* Disable SSL validation if your receiving side uses a self-signed SSL certificate or you do not use SSL (you should use SSL though!)
+* Add the URL you configured on the Puppetmaster to the webhook
+* Test the endpoint by pushing to a branch you've configured your application for.

 ## Configuration file